mxklb/boluscalculator/README.md

 A simple and tranparent calculator app for the intensive/flexibles insulin therapy.

+This project is deployed using gh-pages.
 Just try it out here: [maxkalb.github.io/boluscalculator](http://maxkalb.github.io/boluscalculator/)

 ## About
 This is a bolus calculator app to estimate a single insulin dose based on personalized therapy settings, the actual blood glucose level and a meal.
 I wrote this app because I couldn't find any free web/mobile app that let one calculate a insulin bolus that implements the formulars I knew.
 Most of the apps I found did not clearly point out the formulars they use to perform the calculations.
 So this is the result, hopefully someone will find it usable ...